harvard-edtech/edtech-guide/react-2022.md

 1. Send Gabe your GitHub handle and they will add you to the appropriate projects

-# How Gabe Creates a Projects
+# How Gabe Creates Projects

 Create a new npm project:

 1. Create a git repo and clone it
 1. Initialize the project: `npm init`
 1. Add a `.gitignore`
+1. Initialize caccl app using `npm init caccl@latest`
-1. Add eslint rules in each sub-project separately (client and server, for example): `npm init dce-eslint`, remove react lines in `/server/.eslintrc.js`
+1. Add eslint rules in each sub-project separately (client and server, for example): `npm init dce-eslint@latest`, remove react lines in `/server/.eslintrc.js`
 1. Add `private: true` flag in `package.json`

 Set up the server: